 Dr. Hogeveen is a proud father of 3 children (Ayden, Taryk and Maylah), a Brazilian Jiu Jitsu black belt, and can most often be found in one arena or another.

-- As an Associate Dean, I have the opportunity to work on a variety of special collaborative projects designed to improve the graduate school experience and to manage emergent issues.
-Inspiring Possibilities is one project about which I am particularly excited.
+- As Vice-Dean, I have the opportunity to work on a variety of special collaborative projects designed to improve the graduate school experience and to manage emergent issues.
+For example, Inspiring Possibilities is one project about which I am particularly excited.
 This initiative was created with the intention of providing pathways for indigenous students to enter graduate school.